 For the last 10 years or so I have been searching for the answer to lifetime investing.
 Despite all the blog posts I have looked at, all the Youtube videos I have watched, all the books I have read, all the Reddit posts I have consumed, all the discussions I have had, I am yet to find convincing answers.

 However, when these resources attempt to answer the bigger, more difficult questions, they come up short.
 They give you the exact steps on how to invest in an index fund without really explaining why.
-Not in a satisfactory manner at least.
 If they do offer any argument to the audience, it tends to be half-baked.
 Overly-simplistic.
 Unsatisfying.

 It leaves you asking the question “Wait, but why?”.